 Your credit score will take a hit if you miss a payment or have too high of a balance.
 To ensure that you don’t take a hit to your credit score, keep your balance low, and never miss a payment.

-Credit card companies often offer cash advances, but these come with fees and high interest rates and are not recommended at all.
-In fact, NEVER TAKE OUT A CASH ADVANCE.
+Credit card companies often offer cash advances, but they come with fees and high interest rates and are not recommended.
+In fact, never take out a cash advance unless it’s an absolute emergency.

 Credit cards give us the ability to spend money with great ease.
 Because of this, you might not realize how much you’re spending each time you swipe your card, which can lead to a nasty surprise when you get your statement at the end of the month.